nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User adds a new person to the json file.
 2. User runs the application.
-3. System reads the json file and shows the updated contact list.
+3. AB3 reads the json file and shows the updated contact list.

 Use case ends.

 **Extensions**

 2a.
-System detects that the json file is invalid. <br>
+AB3 detects that the json file is invalid. <br>
 &emsp;2a1.
-System displays an error message. <br>
+AB3 displays an error message. <br>
 &emsp;Use case ends. <br>

 ---